Xeom/edil/doc/commands.md

 #### Load command
  - Load a file to a buffer

+This command will load the contents of an associated file to the current buffer, or reload them if they are already loaded.

+The command takes one argument optionally, which is the path of a file to associate with the buffer before loading, just as if the [associate](#associate-command) command had been run. i.e.
+`load file1` is equivialent to `associate file1` followed by `load`.

-(Re)load the file associated with the current buffer.
-If an argument is given, that file is associated with the buffer before it is loaded.
+If the file specified to the command does not exist, it is created, and if it is already open, the command simply switches to the buffer where it is open instead of opening it twice.

 ---
 #### Lvlwidth command